Office of the CINC USAREUR,

 Just as I started my EO pitch, The Entity boasted, “This is an infantry brigade, Sergeant Metz.
 We don’t have any EO problems.
 We treat everybody the same—like soldiers.
 We’re a mean, green fighting machine.
 We all get along just fine.”

-I thought that this EO stint would be a cushy job, but this caustic drama was turning into an Game-of-Thrones nightmare.
+I thought that this EO stint would be a cushy job, but this caustic drama was turning into a Game-of-Thrones nightmare.
 Maybe this is the real ‘hostile environment’ the DEOMI staff warned us new DEOMI graduates about.
 Grabbing my second wind, I pressed on with, “That may be true, but there are many other aspects of the Army’s Equal Opportunity Program of which you may not be aware.”

 “Like!” roared The Entity, registering about 7.2 on the Richter scale.
 Recovering from the aftershocks, I steadied myself and continued, “Like climate surveys, assessments and sensing sessions–these are some tools to help commanders in gauging their unit climate to uncover and address any problems.
-These EO mechanisms check the pulse of the unit to determine how soldiers perceive the unit leadership and chain of command.
+These EO mechanisms check the pulse of the unit to decide how soldiers perceive the unit leadership and chain of command.
 But for any EO program to be successful, commanders must first be committed to the program and must assure their soldiers of that commitment.
 Moreover, commanders should clearly state and post EO and sexual harassment policy letters as well as ways of the complaint process.
 Also, it is extremely important for commanders, as well as supervisors, to address complaints promptly, thoroughly and fairly.
 Additionally, commanders should guard against retaliation and reprisals directed towards complainants and make sure that complainants receive feedback on all issues.
 In order for any training to have a lasting impact, it must be effective.
 Equal Opportunity training should be conducted in that same vein–with fervor and commitment–because equal opportunity is a leadership function of command.
 EO-related training can consist of Army values, gender-related subjects, racism, and cultural diversity as well as other human relations topics, which are equally effective in increasing awareness and maintaining a healthy command climate.
 Also, ethnic observances educate soldiers about cultural differences, contributions, and sacrifices of all Americans, giving soldiers a greater appreciation for the Army’s diverse make-up.

 The Department of the Army’s EO Program encourages soldiers to attempt resolving complaints within the chain of command and/or at the lowest level.
 However, other agencies are available should soldiers, for any reason, feel the necessity to seek assistance outside their chain of command.
 Available are unit chaplains, EOAs, CID, the IG, JAG, personnel from medical and housing facilities, and Military Police.
 The goal is to create and maintain a climate in which all personnel are treated with dignity and respect.”